EdwinLiavaa/satellite-broadband-service-chain-ui/Readme.md

 # Mint Satellite Broadband

+## Inspiration - Vision

-## This is the world's first direct to consumer marketplace for satellite broadand solutions and for asset-backed dynamic NFTs.
+  * This is the world's first direct to consumer marketplace for satellite broadand solutions and for asset-backed dynamic NFTs.

+## About

 1. Forked from https://github.com/DanielMoralisSamples/19_MINTNFT
 2. I belive the future of signing up and serving the underserved communities with telco broadband service will be in the form of dynamic NFTs.